libgdx/libgdx.github.io/wiki/articles/improving-workflow-with-gradle.md

 ## Introduction
 Gradle is very powerful, and once you get used to it is a great tool to be versed in and to have in your arsenal, but when mixed with your IDE it can cause workflow problems.
 This varies from project to project, and from person to person; here is an example of such an issue:

 Having a multi-project, multi-flavour project, where you want to be running your desktop build very often to check your latest changes.
 Due to how Gradle works (it allows the flexibility of accessing and changing any part of the build from any part of the project), it must configure all projects in a multi-project setup before any task is executed.
 When you have a project with desktop only, this is usually very speedy, but when you add in an android project and a html project the setup time starts to rack up.
-This is especially noticeable in Intellij IDEA.
+This is especially noticeable in IntelliJ IDEA.

 ## Tips to speed up Gradle if you still want IDE integration